kpatronas/DontSleep/README.md

 Click Stop when you no longer need it

 ⚠️ Note
-If the .exe is blocked, right-click it, go to Properties, and check Unblock.
-If needed, download the .zip version.
+If needed, download the .exe version in the ziped file.

 📜 License